jwells131313/dargo/README.md

 ### Configuration Listener

 A user may register an implementation of ConfigurationListener to be notified whenever the set of Descriptors in a ServiceLocator has changed.
-The ConfigurationListener must be in the Singleton scope.
+The ConfigurationListener must be in the Singleton scope, be named _ConfigurationListener_ (ioc.ConfigurationListenerName) and be in the _user/services_ (ioc.UserServicesNamespace) namespace.